springfall2008/batpred/docs/config-yml-settings.md

 ## Triggers

-The trigger feature is useful to help trigger your own automation based on predbat determining that you have spare solar energy or battery that you would otherwise export
+The trigger feature is useful to help trigger your own automation based on Predbat determining that you have spare solar energy or battery that you would otherwise export

 The triggers count export energy until the next active charge slot only.